TheByteBunch/.github/profile/README.md

 The Byte Bunch is an organization and Discord server dedicated to learning, building, and growing together.

 Please feel free to <a href=https://discord.gg/Gjuddsvq2C>Join the Discord server</a>!
 In this group, everyone is welcome to contribute.
 Specifically, you may help build a project or join the Think Python Book Club.

+You may also see information about our projects on our website at <a href=https://thebytebunch.github.io>TheByteBunch.github.io</a>.